-- People Spending the day with my best friend who smokes, my older brother offering me a cigarette - Places In my car, at my cousin's house, at the bowling alley - Objects Lighters, ashtrays, coffee - Situations While watching TV, at football games, after school - Emotions Anger, boredom, stress

-Start by explaining what triggers are.
-If the young person has trouble identifying triggers, ask him or her to walk you through a typical day, identifying the times when he or she uses tobacco.
+- People Spending the day with my best friend who smokes, my older brother offering me a cigarette - Places In my car, at my cousin's house, at the bowling alley - Objects Lighters, ashtrays, coffee - Situations While watching TV, at football games, after school - Emotions Anger, boredom, stress to walk you through a typical day, identifying the times when he or she uses tobacco.
 After the triggers are identified, complete the "What will I do?" column with a list of healthy coping strategies that are alternatives to tobacco use.
 Coping strategies often fall into one of the "3 As" or "4 Ds" of tobacco cessation.
 Consider the 3 As of tobacco cessation when filling out the "What will I do?" section of the quit plan: